 One whistleblower provided information that was the primary reason that the SEC opened an investigation.
 That whistleblower received a more than $4 million award.
 Two other whistleblowers jointly provided new information during the SEC’s investigation that significantly contributed to the success of the SEC’s enforcement action.
 Those two whistleblowers will split more than $3 million.

 |$5.5 million||January 6, 2017||An anonymous whistleblower orally provided the SEC with critical information about ongoing securities fraud.
 Generally, the SEC requires that whistleblower provide information “in writing.”
 However, the SEC waived that requirement in this case due to “highly unusual circumstances” and awarded the whistleblower more than $5.5 million for the information.

-This award marks the second time that the SEC has deemed it appropriate to waive a procedural requirement.
-Former chief of the SEC whistleblower office, Sean McKessy, noted that this award underscores the SEC’s discretionary authority to do what justice requires.
+This award marks the third time that the SEC has deemed it appropriate to waive a procedural requirement.
+The most recent exception occurred on July 27, 2017, when the SEC issued a $1.7 million whistleblower award to an insider who failed to comply with all of the whistleblower program's rules and had some culpability in the fraud.
+The former chief of the SEC whistleblower office said that these awards underscore the SEC’s discretionary authority to do what justice requires.

 |$4 million||September 30, 2016||The SEC issued the award to an anonymous whistleblower for “alter[ing] the agency to a fraud.”

 The lack of publicly available information about the anonymous whistleblower and the enforcement action underscores how serious the SEC is about protecting whistleblower's.
 Under the program, whistleblower may report anonymously through an SEC whistleblower attorney.

 |$3.8 million||July 14, 2020||The SEC issued a $3.8 million award to a whistleblower that provided new information